HELPFUL INFORMATION & TIPS WHEN USING RESIN

 If resin is too cold, you can set the Part A-Resin bottle in warm water (upright in a bucket, or tub), until it's room temperature (before mixing two parts together).
 Ensure you completely & thoroughly dry off the exterior of the bottle from any water drops (water drops in resin will ruin the chemical process and cause curing issues).

-Epoxy resins curing properly can often be affected by ambient temperature being off, or humidity levels.
+Epoxy resins curing properly can often be affected by ambient temperature being off, as well as humidity levels.
 After most of the epoxies have cured, it can handle temperatures below zero degrees F.

-Tip: Using a digital thermometer to check the temperature of your room, & the resin will save a lot of guesswork.
+Tip: Use a digital infrared thermometer to take the guesswork out of working with resin.
+You can double check the temperature of your room, & more importantly the resin, which will save a lot of guesswork.
 Ensure all tools are at room temperature.
 Cold tools can shock your resin.
-Make sure your resin is at least room temperature.
+Many resins need to be at least room temperature, however some resins require higher starting temperature (such as the iCoat CE4100HV casting resin).
+There are separate blog posts for each type of resin we carry with more details.

 Work Time/Pot Life: